TommysMasa/SimpleApp/README.md

 ## Security

-- Firebase configuration uses public environment variables (safe for client-side)
+- **Firebase Configuration**: Uses public environment variables (safe for client-side exposure)
-- Security is enforced through Firestore Security Rules
+- **Data Security**: Enforced through Firestore Security Rules and Firebase Authentication
-- Network inspector is disabled in production builds
+- **Network Inspector**: Disabled in production builds for security
-- Debug logs are removed from production code
+- **Debug Logs**: Removed from production code to prevent information leakage
+- **Environment Variables**: Only use EXPO_PUBLIC_ prefix for values that are safe to expose
-- **Never commit your actual Firebase keys to version control**
+- **Version Control**: Never commit actual Firebase keys or sensitive data to version control
+- **Client-Side Security**: Remember that all EXPO_PUBLIC_ variables are bundled with the app and visible to users

 ## Features